A renaissance in voting reform

 The age of computers changed everything.
 Modern simulations, modeling, and statistics revealed new information on exactly how pervasive known issues and unrepresentative outcomes with Ranked Choice actually were.
 (Votes can backfire in 15% or more of competitive elections with 3 or more candidates.)
 For decades RCV (and STV, the multi-winner version,) were repealed in more places than they were adopted, and the Choose-One voting method reigned, despite the fact that every single election science study showed that it was the absolute worst.

-Many reformers, academics, and researchers started advocating for alternative voting methods like Approval and Score Voting, as these methods didn't waste votes and consistently outperformed RCV, especially in competitive races.
-In particular, studies from the year 2000 had shown that a score voting primary followed by a top-two general election outperformed all other methods tested.
+Many reformers, academics, and researchers started advocating for alternative voting methods like Approval and Score Voting which are tallied using simple addition, as these methods didn't waste votes and consistently outperformed RCV, especially in competitive races.
+In particular, research from the year 2000 had shown that a score voting primary followed by a top-two general election outperformed all other methods tested.
 But there were drawbacks to those methods as well, and neither side was willing to compromise with so much at stake.
 The reform community was divided, and the result was that the movement floundered.
-On one side were those who liked ranking methods, on the other were preference voting fans.
+On one side were those who liked rating methods, on the other were preference voting fans.
 Enter STAR Voting.

 Score Voting + Instant Runoff = Score Then Automatic Runoff = STAR!